 Attorneys working with ClassAction.org would like to speak to anyone who worked at a Jiffy Lube shop at any time since 2010.

 A class action lawsuit has been filed alleging that the company incorporated illegal “no-poach” clauses into its franchise agreements and that these provisions financially and professionally harmed Jiffy Lube workers.
-Now, more people are needed to come forward to strengthen the litigation.
+Now, attorneys working with ClassAction.org have opened their own investigation into the issue and want to hear from people currently and formerly employed by Jiffy Lube.

-If you’re a current or former employee of Jiffy Lube, fill out the form on this page to learn more about the lawsuit and why you may be owed money.
+If you’re a current or former employee of Jiffy Lube, fill out the form on this page to learn more about this investigation and why you may be owed money.

 It doesn’t cost anything to speak to someone about your rights and federal law prohibits employers from retaliating against workers for exercising their legal rights.